smortezah/smashpp/README.md

 ```bash
 ./smashpp -r ref -t tar
 ```
-It is highly recommended to choose short names for reference and target sequences.
+It is recommended to choose short names for reference and target sequences.

 ### Options